jessehorne/billy/README.md

 Please note that while this works, it can be buggy in some cases, it isn't very efficient, and has yet to implement the entire [LÖVE](https://love2d.org/) API.
 This was a project to help me learn PHP.
-So bare with me, and if you have issues, please create an issue using the issue tracker.
+So bear with me, and if you have issues, please create an issue using the issue tracker.

 ## Prerequisites